A brief overview of business rates

 Every five years the Valuation Office Agency carries out a revaluation of all the rateable values in England and Wales.
-The current revaluation come into force from 1 April 2010 with the introduction of the 2010 Rating List.
-The revaluation due to take place in 2015 was postponed until 2017 in accordance with the Growth and Infrastructure Act 2013.
-Five-yearly revaluations will continue from 2017.
+The current valuation came into force from 1 April 2017 with the introduction of the 2017 Rating List

-Our understanding is that there will be a transitional scheme in operation to help phase in any significant increases/decreases in Rateable Value under the 2017 revaluation.
-Consultation is still ongoing regarding this but once further details are known we will update our website accordingly.
+There is a transitional scheme in operation to help phase in any significant increases/decreases in Rateable Value under the 2017 revaluation.

 Business rates change of circumstance forms